Mia x Ally to showcase unique spin on traditional instruments at SLC tour stop in March | Gephardt Daily

 “And so I wanted to kind of dive deeper into it, understand them a bit more, and started learning from a local bagpipe band that actually is four kids.
 And so we were all 18 and under; I was 14 when I started learning.
 And that got me into competitive bagpiping which is kind of like a little sub niche of the bagpiping world.
 And I traveled all over the world to compete.
 I went to the World Championships when I was 16 with that band and we won.
 And then I went on to place sixth in the world solo in a contest over in Scotland as well.
 And it just became the center of my life for a long time, and I stopped competing in 2017 when I wanted to kind of pursue the more professional side of performance and teaching.
 So I focused on teaching for a while and then the pandemic hit; all the gigs got canceled.
 And so I started posting online on Facebook Live just for free recitals and concerts and things like that.
 Just as a sense of community because I realized how much everybody was really missing out on it, and did a tune on TikTok and it didn’t go super viral but I got 150,000 views which was quite a lot for me at the time considering I’d never posted any bagpipes on social media like that before, and the requests started coming in.
 And then today [Jan.
 29] is actually the three-year anniversary of my first viral video.”

-She added: “So viral being over a million is how I usually quantify it, but that was ‘My Mother Told Me,’ and that was trending on social media a couple of years ago, three years ago, and a musician who I really admired at the time, his name is Colin, and he becomes part of our story later.
+She added: “So viral being over a million is how I usually quantify it, but that was ‘My Mother Told Me,’ and that was trending on social media a couple of years ago, three years ago, and a musician who I really admired at the time, his name is Cullen Vance, and he becomes part of our story later.
 He had added a bunch of instruments to it.
 And so I added bagpipes and I didn’t have any recording equipment, I used my iPhone earbuds as my microphone and things have really grown since then.
 It evolved.
 But yeah, that was my first viral moment.”

 The two then discovered each other on TikTok.

-“The Wellerman Sea Shanty was trending on TikTok, and Mia had added strings to it, and then it made its way to our mutual friend Colin, and he added all of his instrumentation to it,” Ally said.
-“And then I found it because of Colin and I added bagpipes to it and all of those videos started to go viral as well.
+“The Wellerman Sea Shanty was trending on TikTok, and Mia had added strings to it, and then it made its way to our mutual friend Cullen , and he added all of his instrumentation to it,” Ally said.
+“And then I found it because of Cullen and I added bagpipes to it and all of those videos started to go viral as well.
 And so Mia and I followed each other and we just became fans of each other almost immediately.”

 Mia added: “Ally came and visited me in Boston shortly after that, and we filmed a bunch of videos together.
 Again, many of those went viral, and that’s when we decided maybe we should start touring together.
 There was this really magical chemistry between us.
 And we experienced that a little bit at some live shows we did as guest artists at our friends’ shows, and it was really special.
 It’s something that we don’t really experience with other collaborators, just because we have such similar lives, as like playing a very traditional instrument in a very non-traditional way.
 And so we thought, hey, maybe we should start touring together.
 So last April, we made our debut as like the supergroup that is Mia x Ally and it’s only grown from there.
 And we’ve had a lot of amazing adventures and opportunities ever since.”